Pre-Orders include sales tax and US shipping

 OnBecoming: Aesthetic Evolution of This Rising Ancestor

 It was one year after my father died.
 I was walking my aged miniature beagle on the most perfect of summer days: bright sun, cool breeze, with one small cloud looking over things.
-Then – Bam! – there he was.
-The younger man with full beard.
-The torch bearer with charming eyes and half-cocked smile walked past, our eyes locked for a whiff of a second.
-A moment later, a return glance, lighting up the life in me that had been laid to rest with Dad.
-I found myself wondering who he was, where he was, if I would see him again.
-It was exactly what this grieving daughter, this wife of an exhausted marriage, this nearly empty-nester wanted.
+Then, there he was.
+The younger man with a full beard.
+The torch bearer with charming eyes and half-cocked smile walked past- our eyes locking for a whiff of a second.
+A moment later, a return glance.
+Lighting up the life in me that had been laid to rest with Dad.
+I found myself wondering who he was, where he was, and if I would see him again.
+It was exactly what this grieving daughter, this wife of an exhausted marriage, this near empty-nester wanted.
 It was the last thing she needed.
 Her wounds so deep, she was unsteady, unrooted, unlookingforwardtoeverything.

 The second point of contact came.
 One afternoon at the public library I turned a corner and fate landed him right in front of me.
 We said hello, exchanged some playful words.
 This scene would repeat often.
 Within weeks he would be at my doorstep asking to borrow a needle and thread to patch a hole in his jeans.
 It was an hour of conversation, an hour of assessment.
 Looking back, I could say – I do say – I knew all along what he was up to.
 I say this so I can live with myself, but I don’t know if it is true.